Aura Concurrent User Licensing FAQ

 What licensing will new Hovermap purchases use during and after the Aura 2.0 rollout?

 During the initial launch and transition period, new Hovermap purchases may be issued with a temporary hardware dongle.
-These clients will then be invited to migrate to Concurrent User Licensing.
+These customers will then be invited to migrate to Concurrent User Licensing.
 After the transition phase, all new purchases will be provisioned exclusively under Concurrent User Licensing.

 Are hardware dongles still an option for new purchases?